NiloGregginz33/QMGRExperiments/README.md

 ### Additional Notes
 - All recent experiments have been executed on simulators to avoid incurring costs from using real quantum hardware.
 This approach allows for extensive testing and validation before potentially moving to hardware execution.

+## Achievements

+- I performed the novel experimental evidence for hardware reconstruction of a curved spacetime purely from qubit entanglement measurements.

 ## Development Approach